fatih/gomodifytags/README.md

 }
 ```

-Lastly, to remove all options without explicitly defining the keys and names,
+To remove all options without explicitly defining the keys and names,
 we can use the `-clear-options` flag.
 The following example will remove all
 options for the given struct: